noddde

 1. An event arrives (from any aggregate in the domain)

-2. The framework checks if any saga subscribes to that event
+2. The framework checks if any saga has an on entry for that event

-3. The association map extracts the saga instance ID from the event
+3. The id function from the matching on entry extracts the saga instance ID from the event

 4. If the event is in startedBy and no instance exists, a new instance is created with initialState